Migrations¶

 Note

 .
-Instead use the preloads
+Use preloads

-feature and imports for loading all models.
+and imports to load models.

 $ edgy makemigrations

-Your new migration should now be inside migrations/versions/
+The new migration will be in migrations/versions/

 .